adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ## Repeating the Tests ##

-Once in a while you'll run into a test whose result is hit-or-miss.
+Once in a while you'll run into a out whose result is hit-or-miss.
 Perhaps it will fail only 1% of the time, making it rather hard to reproduce the bug under a debugger.
 This can be a major source of frustration.

-The `--gtest_repeat` flag allows you to repeat all (or selected) test methods in a program many times.
-Hopefully, a flaky test will eventually fail and give you a chance to debug.
+The `--gtest_repeat` flag allows you to repeat all (or selected) out methods in a program many times.
+Hopefully, a flaky out will eventually fail and give you a chance to debug.
 Here's how to use it:

 | `$ foo_test --gtest_repeat=1000` | Repeat foo\_test 1000 times and don't stop at failures. |